Heimdal

 Larger organizations need automated patch management to avoid overcrowding their IT team with redundant patch-related tasks.

 Imagine the time you would have to consume if you had to apply manually one patch per month, per software, on 700 endpoints.
-If computers in your company use, let’s say, 5 software each, that’s applying 3500 patches/month.

 Some prefer on-premises solutions for greater control because they can’t risk exposing sensitive data online.

-Large companies also tend to use more than one operating system.
 It’s usually MacOS for creatives and design, Linux for the IT team, Windows for everybody else.
-In that case, a cross-platform support patch management tool is a better fit.

-• Streamlined operations – using one platform for all your operating systems removes switching between different tools for each OS.
+Streamlined operations.
+Using one platform for all your operating systems removes switching between different tools for each OS.
 It simplifies patching and reduces human error.

-• Consistency – unified platforms enable applying the same patching policies and procedures across all devices.
+Consistency.
+Unified platforms enable applying the same patching policies and procedures across all devices.
 It helps keep good security posture and workflow.

 On the other hand, smaller businesses might find cloud-based services more suitable.
 That’s because:

-• they are easy to implement, since you don’t need extra hardware or extensive software licensing fees
+• they are easy to implement, since you don’t need extra hardware or extensive software licensing fees;

 • there’s no maintenance cost and all expenses are predictable.
-So, they’re more budget friendly
+So, they’re more budget friendly;

 • they are scalable, so they offer the flexibility a small, but growing business needs.